Hasuk1/dummyjson_products/README.md

 ## **Features**

 The interface of the product list with a preview of the product's price, rating, name, and brief description has been implemented.
 There is a search bar on the main screen that allows users to search for products by name.
 Additionally, there is a screen with detailed product information, where, in addition to the aforementioned information about the product, information about the manufacturer, category, and list of product images is displayed.

+The application also provides a dark and light mode, which changes depending on the user's device settings.

 ## **Stack**